 - Evening Darshan: 2:15 PM to 9:45 PM

-Pilgrims have three ways to reach the hilltop shrine:
+Pilgrims have three ways to reach the hilltop shrine, depending on their physical ability and preference:

-- The 999 Steps: For traditional devotees, climbing the 999 steep stone steps is considered a deeply meritorious act.
+- The 999 Steps: For traditional devotees, climbing the 999 steep stone steps is considered a deeply meritorious act of penance.

 - The Ghat Road: A well-paved road allows cars and taxis to drive directly to the top.

-- The Ropeway (Cable Car): A modern, scenic ropeway provides a quick, 5-minute ride to the temple complex, making it highly accessible for elderly pilgrims.
+- The Ropeway (Cable Car): A modern, scenic ropeway provides a quick, 5-minute ride to the temple complex, making it highly accessible for elderly pilgrims and children.

 How to Reach Tara Tarini Temple